swcarpentry/python-novice-gapminder/design.md

 (I'd decided on the [Gapminder data][gapminder-data] at the outset to be consistent with [Data Carpentry][dc-website]).
 It took about six hours of work over several weeks to get to the point where I felt the lesson was ready for general feedback.

+I then solicited feedback from half a dozen experienced instructors.
+Based on what they said,
+I made further cuts
+in order to devote more (i.e., more realistic) time to basic topics.
+Defensive programming, debugging, and programming style were merged, which freed up another half an hour to spend on functions: these are the key to writing reusable programs, but defining vs. calling, parameter passing, variable scope, and the call stack all need time.

 ## Stage 0 - Assumptions

 *   Audience